-Littlest Learners is a farm-and-forest-based early-childhood program that focuses on foundational academic skills, social-emotional skills, and whole-child development.
+Our early childhood program focuses on foundational academic skills, social-emotional skills, and whole-child development for five to seven-year-olds.
 Through outdoor, hands-on lessons, community time, garden work, animal care, singing, creating, playing, storytelling, mindfulness practice, and free play, students learn to love and be connected with Earth and all of her inhabitants while receiving a balanced education.

 Ages: 5 - 8 years old

 Snack (both): Families pack a snack for Littlest Learners.

 Lunch (full day): Families pack and send Littlest Learners with lunch from home.

 8:30-9:15 Welcome to Littlest Learners!
 Sign-in, greet friends, free-play

 - Tuesday: Music